gzemo/relations-of-power-between-countries/README.md

 ```shell
 python process_month.py "202012" ./country_codes_clean.csv ./masterfiles/20230808_mf_filtered.txt
 ```
-The resulting month graph will be saved in `networks`.
+The resulting month graph will be saved in `timestepnet` (already provided).

 A more stable and reliable way of downloading data from the GDELT project you may want to directly use the python `gdeltPyR` library: https://linwoodc3.github.io/gdeltPyR/